-- Organizations can apply as a partnership for up to $50,000 to support a project
+- Two or more organizations can apply for up to $50,000 to collaborate on a project.

 What kind of activities does this grant support?